 The Centennial Centre of Science and Technology is a Crown agency of the Province under the Centennial Centre of Science and Technology Act, 1990.
-The \$0.5 million (March 2015 - \$1.0 million) loan made to fund the construction of the Agents of Change project, bears interest at 4.35 per cent and matures in March 2017.
+The loan made to fund the construction of the Agents of Change project matured in March 2017 and has been repaid in full.

-Colleges of Applied Art and Technologies have been loaned \$221.5 million (March 2015 - \$227.9 million) for various campus projects including new and expanded student residences, computer equipment, parking facilities, and an energy saving capital project.
-These loans bear interest ranging from 1.32 per cent to 5.49 per cent and mature from 2016 to 2040.
+Colleges of Applied Art and Technologies have been loaned 320.7 million (2016 - 221.5 million) for various campus projects including new and expanded student residences, computer equipment, parking facilities, and an energy saving capital project.
+These loans bear interest ranging from 0.90 per cent to 5.75 per cent and mature from 2018 to 2042.

 The Corporation of the City of Windsor is a municipality within the meaning of the Municipal Act.
 The financing provided is for the acquisition, design and construction of the Windsor Justice Facility consisting of a provincial division courthouse and city police headquarters.
 This is a 20 year loan bearing interest at 6.41 per cent and maturing in March 2021.
-The outstanding balance is \$9.9 million (March 2015 - \$11.6 million).
+The outstanding balance is \$8.2 million (2016 - \$9.9 million).